Millions face low pay,no pay poverty

 "The chancellor's fresh assault on the welfare budget is set to cause considerable financial harm for millions of families," it says.
 "But unless George Osborne changes course, these cuts will be dwarfed by massive reductions in public services."

-The TUC's report comes alongside a stark warning from the Joseph Rowntree Foundation about the growth of in-work poverty in Britain.
+the Joseph Rowntree Foundation about the growth of in-work poverty in Britain.
 In its annual Monitoring Poverty report, the charity finds that 6.1 million people in working households live in poverty – more than the 5.1 million who live in working-age households where no one has a job.

 Julia Unwin, the foundation's chief executive, said: "The most distinctive characteristic of poverty today is the very high number of working people who are also poor."